Vinegar has so many uses for cleaning and disinfecting.

 - When I bring fruit and veggies from the store, I always wash them and I put a splash of vinegar in the slightly soapy water.

-- For accidents caused by pets on flooring, clean it up then I spray the spot with vinegar and use paper towels to dry.
+- For accidents caused by pets on flooring, clean it up then spray the spot with vinegar and use paper towels to dry. *test carpet in an inconspicuous spot first.

 • Pour a pot of boiling hot water down your drain.